isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2452.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-725
+Subscription or Leasing

 ### Support Level
-Up to Additional criteria:
- Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR for SMEs <br>
+Up to 70% for SMEs <br>
-N.A. for non-SMEs
+Up to 50% for non-SMEs

 ### Things to Note
-Web URL: WWW.ASSEMBLYWORK.CO
-Contact Hotline: 90883183
-Contact Email: shining@assemblyworks.co
+ - Add up to 10 centres for each application.

+- Subject to internal funding caps.

 ### Contact Information
-N.A.
+Web URL: https://www.taidii.com/en/product <br>Contact Hotline: 66357641 <br>Contact Email: service@taidii.com <br>

-Interested companies can get a quotation from your selected vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.
+Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.